Vinod P. Shah

 Sanjaykumar Patel is Principal Scientist at Merck & Co., Inc. in Rahway, NJ.
 He has 18 years of experience in pharmaceuticals industry.
 His experience includes working on novel drug delivery formulations such as self-emulsifying drug delivery systems, amorphous solid dispersion, controlled release and gastro retentive, and parental formulation.
 His research interest is focused on developing predictive bio-relevant in-vitro methodologies to understand in-vivo performance of oral and parental formulations.
 He has co-authored several scientific papers.
 He is an active member of AAPS and a part of the IVRDT (In Vitro Release and Dissolution Testing) focus group steering committee.
 He is involved in cross-organization consortium, OrBiTo, in the area focusing on a development and improvement of in-vitro analytical tools.

-Dr. Xujin Lu is a Research Fellow at Bristol-Myers Squibb Company in the department of Drug Product Development.
-With more than 28 years of experience in the pharmaceutical industry, Dr. Lu currently focuses on drug release and in-vitro biorelevant dissolution for drug product development.
+Dr. Xujin Lu is a Research Fellow at Bristol-Myers Squibb Company in the department of Drug Product Development, Global Product Development and Supply.
+With 30 years of experience in research and development in pharmaceutical industry, Dr. Lu currently focuses on in-vitro biopharmaceutics drug release and biorelevant dissolution for product development.
 Dr. Lu is active members of AAPS, ACS, and SAS, and a past Chair of the In Vitro Release and Dissolution Testing (IVRDT) Focus Group of AAPS.
-Dr. Lu also serves on the USP Expert Panel on New Advancements in Product Performance Testing, and the Editorial Advisory Board of Dissolution Technologies journal.
+Dr. Lu also serves on the USP Expert Panel on New Advancements in Product Performance Testing, USP Expert Committee of Dosage Forms, and the Editorial Advisory Board of Dissolution Technologies journal.

 Dr. James E. Polli is Professor of Pharmaceutical Sciences and Ralph F. Shangraw/Noxell Endowed Professor in Industrial Pharmacy and Pharmaceutics at U of Maryland.
 He received a B.S. in Pharmacy (Philadelphia College of Pharmacy and Science) and a Ph.D. in pharmaceutics (U of Michigan).
 His research interest is oral drug absorption.
 His two main research interests are 1) maximizing oral bioavailability through formulation and chemical approaches and 2) developing public quality standards for oral dosage forms.
 Dr. Polli has an active laboratory and clinical research program, with clinical pharmacokinetic studies in patients and healthy volunteers.
 He has served as advisor to 20 Ph.D. graduates.
 He is co-Director of the U of Maryland Center of Excellence in Regulatory Science and Innovation (CERSI), and FDA-funded collaborative agreement with the Agency.
 He is Director of the online MS in Regulatory Science program (www.pharmacy.umaryland.edu/regulatoryscience).
 He is an Editor of Pharmaceutical Research.
 He is a member of the University of Maryland General Clinical Research Center Advisory Committee.
 Dr Polli is a member of the University of Maryland institutional review board (IRB).
 He is a member of the Scientific Advisory Board of Simulations Plus.